-The Divisions of Ground Water Research and Water and Land Resources have been amalgamated to produce the new Division of Water Resources.
-The Centre for Irrigation and Freshwater Research was incorporated into the new Division also giving a total staff of more than 200 with laboratories in Perth, Adelaide, Canberra and Griffith.
+In 1988-89 CSIRO spent approximately \$10m (from all fund sources) on water resources research, now concentrated in a few Divisions.
+The Division of Water Resources (resulting from the amalgamation in 1987 of the Divisions of Groundwater Research, Water and Land Resources, and the Centre for Irrigation and Freshwater Research) has a total staff of more than 200 with laboratories in Perth, Adelaide, Canberra and Griffith.
 The Division's task is to develop new and improved practices for the definition, use, and management of Australia's water resources.
 The Division of Chemicals and Polymers, based at Clayton, Victoria, is responsible for research on new methods of water and wastewater, purification.
 The Centre for Environmental Mechanics conducts research on soil-water processes, evapotranspiration and physical limnology.
 The Division of Fuel Technology carries out research aimed at assessing the impact on natural waters of mining and industrial processing.
 Research on soil-water processes and erosion is conducted by the CSIRO Division of Soils.